pollen-robotics/firmware_Poulpe/README.md

 These features are used to configure the actuator setup
 - `orbita2d` - Orbita2d actuator setup - [github page](https://github.com/pollen-robotics/orbita2d_control)
 - `orbita3d` - Orbita3d actuator setup - [github page](https://github.com/pollen-robotics/orbita3d_control)
+- `gamma` - Gamma electronics version
+- `beta` - beta electronics version
 - `ec60` - EC60 flat maxon motor used - [datasheet](https://www.maxongroup.net.au/maxon/view/product/motor/ecmotor/ecflat/ecflat60/645604)
 - `ec45` - EC45 flat maxon motor used - [datasheet](https://www.maxongroup.fr/medias/sys_master/root/8882563907614/EN-21-300.pdf)
 - `ecx22` - ECX22 maxon motor used - [datasheet](https://www.maxongroup.com/maxon/view/product/motor/ecmotor/ECX/ECX22/ECXI22M4ZF46C4IL1Y501A)

+<b> Communication configuration features </b>
+There are two supported communication protocoles and each can be enabled using its dedicated feature
+- `ethercat` - EtherCAT communication
+- `dynamixel` - dynamixel communication

+They cannot be used both at the same time.
+At least one of them has to be used in order to be able to talk to the poulpe board.

 <b>Advanced control features</b>
 These features are used to configure the advanced control features in order to improve the motor control performance